 Note: This will make more than you need for this recipe.
 Store leftovers in a covered glass jar.

-3 Season and simmer: Add the fiesta taco seasoning mix and stir to combine it well with the beef.
-Add the broth, tomatoes, tomato sauce, black beans, chiles, and pasta.
+Add the fiesta taco seasoning mix and stir to combine it well with the beef.
+Add the stock, tomatoes, tomato sauce, black beans, chiles, and pasta.
 Bring the mixture to a boil, then reduce the heat to low.
 Cover and cook for 15 minutes.